Will Jesus Say “I Never Knew You?”

 Interestingly, likened to the faith to believe in Jesus (which is a gift of God per Ephesians 2:8–9), repentance is also a gift from God.
 Importantly, notice the following passages in this regard:

-It is not a human work, but a gift from God synonymous with saving faith
+Repentance is not a human work, but a gift from God synonymous with saving faith:

 When they [the other apostles] heard this, they quieted down and glorified God, saying, “Well then, God has granted to the Gentiles also the repentance that leads to life” (Acts 11:18).